(Supersedes 522 FW 12,12/17/92,

 12.9 Are reports required?
 522 FW 1 provides (1) the requirements for monitoring and performance reporting for projects under this chapter and (2) the requirements for financial reporting for projects under this chapter.

 For information on the content of this chapter, contact the Division of Federal Assistance.
-For more information on this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information on this Web site, contact Krista Bibb in the Division of Policy and Directives Management.